Location: Clinic, First Floor

 About us: Services include: flight line driver’s license screening; color-vision screening; laser-vision screening; and dispensing, adjusting, and ordering glasses.

 About us: We serve dependents ranging in age from birth to 18 years of age.
 Services include: acute and routine office visits; management of chronic illnesses; well-child checks; sports physicals.
-Walk-in services include treatment for: sore throats; weight check, only for children over two years; suture removal; blood pressure; wart freezing; moms and babies program, which can be reached at 575-784-7316; newborn and postpartum care; breastfeeding support and consultation; post-delivery administrative assistance; infant enrollment in DEERS; lactation consultation; community resource referrals; scheduling 2-week well baby visits.
+Walk-in services include treatment for: sore throats; weight check, only for children over two years; suture removal; blood pressure; wart freezing; moms and babies program; newborn and postpartum care; breastfeeding support and consultation; post-delivery administrative assistance; infant enrollment in DEERS; lactation consultation; community resource referrals; scheduling 2-week well baby visits.

 Telephone: 575-784-2778, option 1, 1, 4